 Carlson first testifies that 39 U.S.C. §§ 101(e) and 3661 govern postal collection operations and, taken together, require the Postal Service to "develop and promote adequate and efficient postal services[]" and, in particular, give the highest consideration to the requirement for the most expeditious collection, transportation, and delivery of important letter mail."
 Id. at 2.
-He states that "unnecessarily early collection time[s]" not only create efficiency issues for businesses that produce mail until 5:00 PM, but also "slow the collection, transportation, and delivery of important letter mail by delaying the collection of mail by one day on weekdays and two days on Saturdays."
+He states that "unnecessarily early collection time[s]" not only create efficiency issues for businesses that produce mail until 5:00 PM, but also "slow the collection, transportation, and delivery of important letter mail by one day on weekdays and two days on Saturdays."
 Id. at 3.